![]() |

 That's when I finally figured out that I was in a former "Black town" in Kingfisher County, Oklahoma.
 Oklahoma was home to a number of all-Black towns.
 While there are lists of Oklahoma's All-Black towns, Dunbar or Morrison are not listed.
 In fact, I had trouble finding out much about it online.
 Dunbar was part of a cluster of All-Black towns in Kingfisher County, further west than most of the well-known communities.
-Looking at the Tulsa Library's map of Oklahoma's All-Black Towns, it was nearest the marker for Columbia.
-Update: You'll find another map linked from the All Black Towns of Oklahoma page at the Tulsa Historical Society.
+You'll find a map linked from the All Black Towns of Oklahoma page at the Tulsa Historical Society.
 Dunbar was north of the marker for Lincoln.

 The most substantive record online about Dunbar is at the Geochaching site, which includes this description of the town: